German

 Planned for the never-completed Mackensen Class battlecruisers.
-These guns were later employed at Flanders as field artillery.
+Jackets from unfinished guns were used in building the long-range Paris Gun.

 Gun Characteristics